psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 Hint: if you are working in Jupyter Lab, you can right click the file and select Open With → Markdown Preview to see the rendered version.

-Then, save our changes with:
+Then, save your changes with:

 ~~~
 datalad save -d . -m "Draft the report" report.md